Tada-Project/tada/README.md

 ## Future Works

-- Improve functionality of current analysis functions.
-- Refactor code, specifically `tada_a_bigoh.py` file.
-  - Consider making the functionality of generating the Results Table a class.
+- Further verification of the accuracy and efficiency of the tool
-  - Consider separating the analysis features into separate functions.
-- Clean up and reformat the output from the program to make it more readable and user friendly.

 ## Problems or Praise